 \subsection{Laser}

-A Lambda Physik LPX305i excimer laser, with a 50 L Nova lasing tube provides 248 nm light with a 25 ns pulse width for the DLC coatings at the GCF.
+A Lambda Physik LPX305i excimer laser (1997 manufacturing date), with a 50 L Nova lasing tube provides 248 nm light with a 25 ns pulse width for the DLC coatings at the GCF.
 The laser uses a mixture of ultra high purity grade Kr, F (5\%)/He (balance), and Ne (buffer) gases.
-These gases are recirculated through the lasing tube where an electrical discharge pumps the lasing process.
-After evacuating the laser tube, the gas mixture is prepared using the following method.
-First, the laser is filled with 40 mbar of helium to prevent any unwanted reactions with the reactive gasses that follow.
-Next, 130 mbar of krypton and 3400 mbar of neon are filled.
-Finally, 90 mbar of fluorine is filled.
-A high voltage of 16-21 kV is applied to the laser electrodes to ionize the gas.
-Different wavelengths of light can be produced by means of different laser gas combinations inside the laser tube \cite{mammei2010}.
-The 248 nm light has a maximum energy of around 1 J/pulse at 10 Hz firing rate with a rectangular beam shape of 10 mm by 25 mm before it is collimated.
+The maximum laser pulse energy at 248 nm is 850 mJ/pulse at 15 Hz and has a rectangular beam shape of $\sim$10 mm by 30 mm before it is collimated.
 Special laser windows have been installed where the back reflecting laser window is a planar mirror while the front laser window is slightly curved, providing some reduction in laser beam divergence compared to a planar mirror.
 This was experimentally found to provide the smallest focused beam spots on the ablation target.